Search

 Credit: Envato Elements/ Picsuite

 Hiding cash within the stair treads is a growing trend.
-Although this is a fantastic idea, stairs are constructed of wood and will burn quickly in a house fire.
-Therefore, be cautious to avoid using this option.
+However, since stairs are made of wood and burn quickly in a house fire, it's not a safe idea.

 3) Cat Litter